Encumeada

 Why Visit Encumeada?

-• Panoramic Views: The viewpoint at Encumeada offers breathtaking vistas of both the north and south coasts of Madeira.
+• Panoramic Views: The viewpoint at Encumeada provides stunning vistas of both the north and south coasts of Madeira.

-• Outdoor Activities: From hiking to paragliding, the region is a paradise for outdoor enthusiasts.
+• Outdoor Activities: From challenging hikes to paragliding, the region is a haven for outdoor enthusiasts.

 Getting to Encumeada